theotime-me/pzm/docs/core/first.md

 This method return a Prizm object including ___only___ the first node found with your selector.
-You can pass a function as first argument, it will be called with the Prizm object in first argument too.
+You can pass a function as first argument, it will be called with the Prizm object in first argument.

 Example: